jrespeto/Local-LLM/README.md

 To start up the containers and comfyui

-`podman-compose --profile comfyui up -d`
+`podman-compose --profile comfyui up -d`s

 To follow the logs